tkazan/Clarence-fun/README.md

 - classes that contains (case insensitive): btn, button (regex)
 </p>

-<p>Afterwards script sum all of found buttons
+<p>Afterwards script count all of found buttons
 (buttons with button tag and class btn or buttons that have multiple btn or button classes are counted only once) and list them in a pairs link-number_of_buttons</p>

-<p>Covert list to sorted by number of buttons descending and finally
+<p>Convert list to sorted by number of buttons descending and finally
 write pairs: link, number_of_buttons to the output csv file</p>

 <hr>